 Coronavirus - the more interesting hotel enhancements

-We are currently carrying out risk assessments and are refining our in-house protocols to ensure that we remain 'Covid Secure' upon reopening.
-Knockendarroch was always a very clean environment given the level of detail and effort that is put in by our housekeeping team but we are, as you would expect, enhancing hygiene and cleaning practices throughout the hotel as well as bringing in measures to allow us to meet social distancing guidelines.
-We will publish everything you need to know over on our coronavirus protocols page when they become available.
+We have carried out a risk assessment and have refined our in-house protocols to ensure that we remain 'Covid Secure'.
+Knockendarroch was always a very clean environment given the level of detail and effort that is put in by our housekeeping team but we have, as you would expect, enhanced hygiene and cleaning practices throughout the hotel as well as bringing in measures to allow us to meet social distancing guidelines.
+We have published everything you need to know over on our coronavirus protocols page.
 You can be assured that the safety of our guests and staff will always be central in our thinking and we will be complying with Scottish Government guidance at all times.

-Most of these enhancements and new protocols are in line with what you might expect of us and are fairly mundane in nature, however we are making a few more 'interesting' enhancements and introducing some new technologies that thought you might like to hear about.
+Most of these enhancements and new protocols are in line with what you might expect of us and are fairly mundane in nature, however we have made a few more 'interesting' enhancements and introduced some new technologies that we thought you might like to hear about.

 A stunning new restaurant extension

 One of our bigger decisions has been to accelerate a plan to build a stunning orangerie-style extension to our restaurant.
 The original plan was to build in December but the benefits of more space in the restaurant as soon as possible are obvious and so we decided to build mid-summer.
 The new restaurant opened on 17th September 2020 and it is fantastic.
 A stunning space with high ceilings and full of light.
 Edinburgh based Mozolowski & Murray have designed the orangerie and they will build it.
 Our previous experience is that they are quick, efficient and expert in their field and we are excited to get their famous green and gold vans back on site.
 The image below will give you a feel for how the finished extension will look.

 A new restaurant layout